ProjectTwentyFive/task-sourcing/README.md

     ```
 2. Start Homestead by `vagrant up` and SSH into Homestead using `vagrant ssh`.
 3. Navigate into the project folder within the SSH session and run `composer install` to get PHP dependencies.
-4. Run `yarn` to install Javascript dependencies (e.g. jQuery, Bootstrap, etc.).
+4. Run `yarn --no-bin-links` to install Javascript dependencies (e.g. jQuery, Bootstrap, etc.).
 5. Run `cp .env.example .env` and modify the .env file using your favourite editor e.g. `nano`, `vim`, `sublime`
 6. From [Laravel Homestead](https://laravel.com/docs/5.4/homestead) guide, put in the username and password of the PostgreSQL into .env. defaults: `username: homestead, password: secret`
 7. Login to PostgreSQL database by running `psql -U homestead -h localhost` and create database using `CREATE DATABASE taskr` within `psql` shell.